Economy of Uruguay: 19th century

 In the 19th century, the country had similar characteristics to other Latin American countries: caudillismo, civil wars and permanent instability (40 revolts between 1830 and 1903), foreign capitalism's control of important sectors of the economy, a high percentage of illiterate people (more than half the population in 1900).
 Among foreign investments, investors from Great Britain controlled 22% of the land and many majors parts of the industrial infrastructure, including meatpacking and leather industry, infrastructure for water and gas, and transport systems like trolley and 1100 miles of rail.

+In 1857, the first nationally owned bank, Banco Comercial, was founded.

 Reforms after Batlle

 José Batlle y Ordóñez, President from 1903 to 1907 and again from 1911 to 1915, set the pattern for Uruguay's modern political development and dominated the political scene until he died in 1929.
 Batlle introduced widespread political, social, and economic reforms such as a welfare program, government participation in many facets of the economy, and a new constitution.

 Batlle nationalized foreign-owned companies and created a modern social welfare system.
 Income tax for lower incomes was abolished in 1905, secondary schools established in every city (1906), telephone network nationalized, unemployment benefits were introduced (1914), eight-hour working day introduced (1915), etc. By 1929, 84% of manufacturing was concentrated in a handful of industries: meatpacking, leather and wool.
 Industrial policies further encouraging migration from rural to urban communities, as well as waves of immigrants from southern and eastern Europe.
 Investment in urban infrastructure in Montevideo and a growing economy, was capped by hosting the first 1930 FIFA World Cup.

 Claudio Williman who served between Batlle's two terms was his supporter and continued all his reforms, as did the next President Baltasar Brum (1919–1923).
 Around 1900 infant mortality rates (IMR) in Uruguay were among the world's lowest, indicating a very healthy population.

+The Great Depression ended an era of export-led economic growth in Uruguay.